LibreCAD/docs/ref/toolbars.rst

         | **Toolbar:**
         | |tlbar18|"
     "Tool Options",  "
-        | Displays input boxes for the parameters required by the currently selected tool.  **This option should always be enabled.**
+        | Displays input boxes for the parameters required by the currently selected tool.
+See **Tool Options** below.  **This option should always be enabled.**
         |
         | **Toolbar:**
         | Varies by tool selected.
 See :ref:`Drawing Tools <tools>`."